Jenő Landler

-Jenő Landler (November 23, 1875 – February 25, 1928) was a Hungarian politician and socialist leader.
+Jenő Landler (23 November 1875 – 25 February 1928) was a Hungarian politician and socialist leader.

 Born in to a Jewish family, he studied to be a lawyer and was drawn to the Social Democratic Party through his involvement in the ironworker's trade union movement.
 However, he kept moving politically to the left and became a Communist.
 After the Hungarian Revolution of 1919, he became people's commissar of interior affairs in the new communist government.
 He was also a commander of the Hungarian Red Army fighting the foreign troops of the interventionists.
 After the fall of the Hungarian Soviet Republic he emigrated to Austria where he continued to be a leader of the exiled Hungarian communist movement.

 Jenő Landler died in 1928 in exile in Cannes.
-His ashes were brought to Moscow and placed in the Kremlin wall.
+His ashes were taken to Moscow and placed in the Kremlin wall.